International data transfers following the Schrems II decision

-What did the Court of Justice of the European Union recently decide regarding data transfers from the EU?
+What did the Court of Justice of the European Union decide regarding data transfers from the EU?

 On July 16, 2020 the Court of Justice of the European Union (the Court) invalidated the EU-US Privacy Shield, which was one of the ways companies transferred data from the EU to the US in compliance with the General Data Protection Regulation (GDPR).
 At the same time, the Court confirmed that Standard Contractual Clauses (SCCs) continue to provide a valid mechanism for companies to transfer personal data outside the EU, subject to a case-by-case adequacy analysis.

 On June 4, 2021, the European Commission updated the SCCs to meet the requirements of the GDPR.
 The updated SCCs include additional information and provisions required for companies to conduct their adequacy analysis.

 To address the court’s decision, we have updated our DPA to include a full copy of the updated Standard Contractual Clauses (SCCs).
 Additionally, customers who have signed older versions of our DPA will remain compliant until Dec 27, 2022.

 While the European Commission stated that older versions of the DPA signed before Sep 27, 2021 are legally sufficient, we anticipate that many customers will want to take advantage of the new DPA.
 If you wish to update your agreement to the latest DPA, please follow the instructions here.